techwithbob/HackerKracker/docs/source/instructions/newuser.rst

 .. note::

  The snapshot of gameplay UI shown above is just and illustration and not finalised.
-This project is under active development.
+This project is under active development and will have substantial changes in the future.